ASIS is accountable to the Minister for Foreign Affairs, Senator the Hon Penny Wong.

 The Parliamentary Joint Committee on Intelligence and Security (PJCIS) provides a crucial oversight role.

 The PJCIS’s review of administration and expenditure is conducted annually and the findings are published in its annual report.
 The PJCIS may initiate its own enquiries into aspects of intelligence community administration and expenditure.
-The PJCIS’s focus on budget and administration reflects the complementary role of the Inspector-General of Intelligence and Security (IGIS) who considers legislative and policy compliance and matters of propriety in DFAT’s operations.
+The PJCIS’s focus on budget and administration reflects the complementary role of the Inspector-General of Intelligence and Security (IGIS) who considers legislative and policy compliance and matters of propriety in ASIS's operations.

 The Inspector-General of Intelligence and Security (IGIS) is an independent statutory office holder who reviews the activities of the six Australian intelligence agencies under IGIS jurisdiction.
 In addition to ASIS, this includes the Australian Security Intelligence Organisation (ASIO), Australian Signals Directorate (ASD), Australian Geospatial-Intelligence Organisation (AGO), Defence Intelligence Organisation (DIO) and the Office of National Intelligence (ONI).